MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_KQL.md

     | project resourceName, totalSlices, sliceNumber, lockTime, releaseTime, previousLockTime
     ```

+>**Important:** The following queries do not currently produce results in the lademo environment used for this lab.
+Entries in the *SigninLogs* table have been removed.
+However, the KQL queries demonstrate important concepts and use cases, so please take time to review them.

 1. The following statement demonstrates working with **dynamic** fields, which are special since they can take on any value of other data types.
 In this example, The DeviceDetail field from the SigninLogs table is of type **dynamic**.
 In the Query Window enter the following statement and select **Run**:

     ```KQL